-Also, some people make the mistake of squatting a lot in the exercise.
+Also, some people make the mistake of squatting a lot of the exercise.
 To make things easy, it is better to remove this part.
 Then you will only need to perform at your shoulder joint.
 So, remain standing as you do the iron cross exercise.

 Also, this will cause injury and decrease the results you gain otherwise.
 You can make steady progress in the core exercise if you use micro jumps in your weight.
 Thus, it will reduce your overall frequency of getting to the plateaus.